Hurricane Andrew

 Prior to making landfall in Louisiana on August 26, Andrew caused extensive damage to oil platforms in the Gulf of Mexico, leading to $500 million in losses for oil companies.
 It produced hurricane-force winds along its path through Louisiana, damaging large stretches of power lines that left about 230,000 people without electricity.
 Over 80% of trees in the Atchafalaya River basin were downed, and the agriculture there was devastated.
 Throughout the basin and Bayou Lafourche, 187 million freshwater fish were killed in the hurricane.
 With 23,000 houses damaged, 985 others destroyed, and 1,951 mobile homes demolished, property losses in Louisiana exceeded $1.5 billion.
 The hurricane caused the deaths of 17 people in the state, 6 of whom drowned offshore.
 Andrew spawned at least 28 tornadoes along the Gulf Coast, especially in Alabama, Georgia, and Mississippi.
 In total, Andrew left 65 dead and caused $27.3 billion in damage.
-Andrew is currently the ninth-costliest Atlantic hurricane to hit the United States, behind only Katrina (2005), Ike (2008), Sandy (2012), Harvey (2017), Irma (2017), Maria (2017), Ida (2021), and Ian (2022) as well as the ninth-costliest Atlantic hurricane, behind the aforementioned systems.
-The storm is the third-strongest hurricane to hit the U.S. mainland by wind speed (.
+Andrew is currently the ninth-costliest Atlantic hurricane to hit the United States.
+It is also the third-strongest hurricane to hit the U.S. mainland by wind speed (165 mph).
+Due to the destruction and loss of life caused by the storm, the name Andrew was retired by the World Meteorological Organization in the spring of 1993.